whiteheadol/dog/README.md

 ## How to Run The Tests

-Start by passing the Pet tests using:
+Start by passing the Dog tests using:

 ```
-npm test src/pet-test.js
+npm test src/dog-test.js
 ```

 Then, pass the Person tests using: